-PSGAG was first promoted for cases where cartilage damage was thought to be present, with the goal of preventing, slowing, or perhaps even reversing cartilage damage.
-However, it wasn’t too long before it was almost routinely given to normal horses, under the rationale that it may help keep normal horses from doing damage to their joints when they are competing.
+PSGAG was first introduced to the equine community back in the mid-1980s, to be used for cases where cartilage damage was thought to be present, with the goal of preventing, slowing, or perhaps even reversing cartilage damage.
+That’s a really laudable goal.
+I mean, who wouldn’t want to protect a horse’s cartilage?
+Thus, it wasn’t too long before it was almost routinely given to normal horses, under the rationale that it may help keep normal horses from doing damage to their joints when they are competing – and it’s to owners of competition horses to which the product is heavily advertised (with things like glossy ads and class sponsorships).
 Like Legend®, or rhinoceros repellant, whether it can actually do all of that is another question.

-ASIDE: I mean, really, how are you supposed to know if your horse is going to develop osteoarthritis anyway?
+ASIDE: First problem.
+How are you supposed to know if your horse is going to develop osteoarthritis anyway?
+You can’t.
+Nevertheless, the fear of osteoarthritis is certainly motivating, and understandably so.

 It’s not like people haven’t studied the stuff.
 Early test tube studies on the effects of PSGAG were somewhat contradictory.
 Some studies conducted in test tubes on cartilage cells showed positive effects on cartilage, while others showed no effects; some even showed effects that could be construed as harmful.
 The thing about test tube studies is that the results can’t necessarily be carried over to a living animal – putting drugs into test tubes is a lot different than putting drugs into a horse, mostly because the horse’s body does things to the drug that don’t occur in the test tube (it’s called metabolism).
 Horses don’t live in glass houses – or glass vials, either.

-Results from studies on living horses don’t provide much in the way of support, either.
+Although there doesn’t seem to be much in the way of recent research – and there seems to be little motivation to do research once a product gets approved – results from the studies that have been done on living horses don’t provide much in the way of support for it, either.
 So, for example, even though one study conducted in a surgical model of osteoarthritis concluded that Adequan®, given in the joint, reduced joint inflammation and subsequent damage to cartilage caused by chemical injury, the substance absolutely did not help heal damage caused by the surgical procedure.
-A more recent study, in 2011, conducted at Colorado State University, found that Adequan® had no measurable effects on any of the measures used in an experimental arthritis model.
-Under any circumstances, there’s no study that has shown that PSGAG helps heal cartilage damage that is already present.
-That means that if your horse has an arthritic joint, you shouldn’t expect that by giving it Adequan® you are going to reverse any of the damage.
+In 2010, there was a study showing that the product reduced inflammation in joints that were inflamed by injection of a chemical, but unless you go about injecting inflammation-inducing chemicals into your horse’s joints, it’s hard to know what that really means.
+In 2011, conducted at Colorado State University, found that Adequan® had no measurable effects on any of the measures used in an experimental arthritis model.
+Those two studies are consistent with much earlier work.
+Under any circumstances – and this is really important, at least in my opinion – there’s no study that has shown that PSGAG helps heal cartilage damage that is already present.
+All this means that if your horse has an arthritic joint, you shouldn’t expect that by giving it Adequan® you are going to reverse or slow down any of the damage, at least based on the studies that have been done over the past 30 or so years.
+And when you think about it, 30 years is a lot of time to show that there’s an effect, if there’s going to be one.

-Adequan® given in the muscle seems to be a very popular treatment among horse owners.
-It’s pretty easy to understand why – people have the idea that it helps prevent joint problems; owners and trainers don’t want their horses to have joint problems.
-It has two other things going for it, that, I think, help explain its popularity:
+Adequan® given in the muscle seems to be a very popular treatment among some horse owners.
+It’s pretty easy to understand why, I think.
+People have the idea that it helps prevent joint problems; owners and trainers don’t want their horses to have joint problems.
+However, It has two other things going for it, that, I think, help explain its popularity:

 1. It’s easy to give (just a shot in the muscle)